Senate Rejects Crypto Compromise— Infrastructure Bill passes without clarification on crypto

 As is, the bill would require cryptocurrency “brokers” to report gains to the IRS in addition to CTR requirements for transactions over $10,000.
 However, the bill loosely defines a broker as “any person who (for consideration) is responsible for regularly providing any service effectuating transfers of digital assets on behalf of another person.”
-This broad definition could subject anyone from miners to wallet providers or developers to additional tax reporting requirements that would be nearly impossible to comply with.
+This broad definition could subject anyone from miners to A wallet is a device (a hardware device, a program, or servi...
+More providers or developers to additional tax reporting requirements that would be nearly impossible to comply with.

 For example, since miners who use a proof-of-work system serve as verification for crypto transactions on behalf of others, they would fall under the bill’s definition of “broker.”
 But because miners don’t have customers in the same sense a traditional broker does, it would be impossible to collect the information necessary to comply with the new tax provision.

 In an attempt to more clearly define “broker” in the context of the bill, two competing amendments were introduced.
 Under support from the White House, Senators Portman, Warner and Sinema proposed an amendment that would exempt miners and wallet providers from the definition of “broker.”
-Going a step further, Senators Wyden, Lummis and Toomey proposed a new amendment exempting A node, in the world of digital currency, is a computer that...
+Going a step further, Senators Wyden, Lummis and Toomey proposed a new amendment exempting In the world of digital currency, a node is a computer that ...
 More validators and software developers on top of exempting miners and wallet providers.

 While the White House only places support behind the Warner amendment, many in the crypto community didn’t feel it went far enough to protect from unnecessary governmental overreach.